sb01022006/Time-Series-Analysis-with-Cryptocurrency/README.md

 ```bash
 brew install openssl
 ```
+## 🔐 Database Setup (Authentication)

+The application uses a local JSON file, users_db.json, for a simple, persistent user authentication system.

 ## ▶️ Running the App
 Launch the Streamlit server from the project directory.
 Ensure your Conda environment is active.
 ```bash